-- 6.1 At the discretion of the School Board, a candidate may be granted advanced standing for up to six units on the basis of units completed at this University or at another university or tertiary institution for the Master of Health Science, provided that those units have not been counted towards another qualification and they have a reasonable degree of correspondence to units prescribed for the course programme. - 6.2 Candidates who have completed the requirements of the Graduate Certificate of Health Science may be granted advanced standing for up to four units. - 6.3 Candidates who have completed the requirements of the Graduate Diploma of Health Science may be granted advanced standing for up to eight units. - 6.4 A candidate granted advanced standing in accordance with the provisions of 6.2 but who subsequently fails to complete the Masters degree, on application, shall be entitled to be awarded the Graduate Diploma. - 6.5 Notwithstanding, the total advanced standing based on units other than those in the Graduate Certificate of Health Science or the Graduate Diploma of Health Science shall not exceed 50% of the course.
+- (a) At the discretion of the School Board, a candidate may be granted advanced standing for up to eight (8) units on the basis of units completed at this University or another university or tertiary institution, with an industry partner or licensee of the School, or professional experience, provided that in all cases the work completed is considered to be equal in standard to a unit or units in the Schedule. - (b) Candidates who have completed the requirements of the Graduate Certificate of Health Science may be granted advanced standing for up to four (4) units.
+Additional advanced standing may be granted for up to two (2) units at the discretion of the School Board. - (c) Candidates who have completed the requirements of the Graduate Diploma of Health Science may be granted advanced standing for up to eight (8) units.
+Additional advanced standing may be granted for up to two (2) units at the discretion of the School Board.